HYF-Class20/agile-development-group4-hyf-redesign/planning/backlog.md

 - [ ] As a user I want to see more information about the supporters of the program.
 - [ ] As a user I want to see a the core values of the website.

+### Program page

+- [ ] As a user I would like to see am image on the side of the every section of the program, then page will be very descriptive.
+- [ ] As a user, I would like to see the logos of the languages featured in the 9-months program section, so that it is clear which languages will be the focus.

+### Volunteer page

+- [ ] As a user I would like to see the image of the coaches on the side of discover our coaches guidebook section.

+---